 Month Activities January - March Staff conducts grant oversight and monitoring visits.
 Review progress of prior year programs with OHS staff as well as analyze data to identify upcoming fiscal year key program areas.
 Review spending and determine revenue estimates.
 Obtain input from partner agencies and stakeholders on program direction.
 April - May Conduct strategic planning sessions with staff to create specific plans and projects within each program area.
 Staff develops the kick-off event and activities to support the national "Click It Or Ticket (CIOT)" campaign in May.
 Draft the Performance Plan for review and approval.
 Attend Pre-HSP meeting at a location designated by NHTSA 9.
 Hold meetings with potential subgrantees.
 June - July Conduct strategic planning with key stakeholders to review recent highway safety trends and issues to create project proposals for staff review.
-Prepare section 408 (Traffic Records) grant application.
 Submit the final Performance Plan (HSP) to NHTSA.
 August -September Issue Request for Proposals (RFP) and applications for Grant Funding (HS-1) based on availability of Federal funding.
-FFY 2017 Year grants and contracts are finalized.
+FFY 2018 Year grants and contracts are finalized.
 October Implement grants and contracts.
-Begin work on the FY 2016 Annual Report.
+Begin work on the FY 2017 Annual Report.
 November - December OHS closeout the prior fiscal year.
-OHS collects and reviews year-end reports from its grantees.